Bikes · Resale guide

 Essential Checks

-3. Check for oil leaks: Inspect around the engine block, oil sump, fork seals, and under the bike.
-Any fresh oil drips or residue are red flags.
+- Check for oil leaks: Inspect the engine casing, fork seals, and under the bike for any signs of oil drips or residue.
+Leaks are a clear red flag.

-5. Test both brakes: Squeeze the front lever and press the rear pedal.
-A spongy feel, excessive travel, or poor stopping power means brake fluid issues, worn pads, or air in the lines.
+- Test both brakes: Squeeze the front lever and press the rear pedal.
+A spongy feel indicates air in the lines or old fluid.
+Check for any grinding noises.

-7. Look at fork seals: Check the chrome fork tubes for any oil residue or dark rings after compressing the suspension.
-Leaking seals are a common issue and a safety hazard.
+- Look at fork seals: Check the shiny metal fork tubes for any oil film or residue.
+Oil on the tubes means the fork seals are leaking and need replacement.

-11. Check frame for bends or welding marks: Visually inspect the frame, especially around the steering head and swingarm pivot.
-Any bends, cracks, or non-factory welding marks are clear signs of accident damage.
+- Check frame for bends or welding marks: Carefully inspect the frame, especially around the steering head and swingarm pivot.
+Any bends, cracks, or crude welding marks indicate a past accident.

 Insider Checks